bassamZakaria/news_web_app/README.md

 Please add REACT_APP_API_KEY= to the env file with generated news API key

+check develop branch for updates I did after the deadline

 - As a user, When I click on Headlines I want to see top-headlines => done

 - As a user, When I click on "Home" I want to see all the news without filters => done